 In a tire defect case, evidence of a manufacturing defect could be shown by comparing the defective tire to other tires of the same product line or to the intended specifications.
 Any differences in the product could be evidence of a possible defect.

-To prove liability for a tire manufacturing defect, the plaintiff must prove the following four elements:
+To prove liability for a tire manufacturing defect, you must prove the following four elements:

 - The defendant manufactured, distributed or sold a tire;